-Schools' staff are working hard to support families and students in a distance learning environment.
-This includes working with students on a variety of platforms through activities, learning guides, asynchronous learning (i.e., learning at their own pace and time), and online connections.
+School staff are working hard to support families and students in a variety of environments.
+This includes working with students on a variety of distance platforms through activities, learning guides, asynchronous learning (i.e., learning at their own pace and time), online learning platforms, and small group work.
 Many schools are also providing food services, mental health services, and links to services for housing and financial needs.
+Schools are making sure that families understand the technology, instructions, learning goals, how to reinforce learning, ways to help regulate their child's emotions and more.

-Some administrators and school staff say it is more difficult to partner with families from a distance, while others report that partnership feels more natural as families are serving as the primary support for learning in the home.
-Families are able to see firsthand their students working on learning, and relationships built during this period can benefit families and school staff well beyond Covid-19.
+While some administrators and school staff say it is more difficult to partner with families from a distance, others report that partnership feels more natural as families are serving as the primary support for learning in the home.
+Families are able to see firsthand their students working on learning, and relationships built during this time.
+Families see how the school is trying to support families in difficult times.
+CONTENTS